 UE-UE and BS-BS interferences (orange arrows) happen in the case of unsynchronised TDD networks

+Without inter-operator synchronisation, coexistence may require operator-specific filters at the eNB side both at the transmitter and receiver to avoid interference.
+This may prevent economies of scale.
+Furthermore, additional filtering at the UE side is usually not feasible.

 In the case of TDD-TDD coexistence, one way to avoid all BS-BS and UE-UE interference without using guard band and specific filtering is to synchronise base stations so that they align their downlink and uplink switching points, as described in further sections.

+Since synchronised operation reduces UE-UE and eNB-eNB interferences compared to unsynchronised operation, different regulatory constraints (such as block edge masks) may apply to those two different situations.
+ECC report 203 [19] gives an example of different block edge masks for synchronised TDD and unsynchronised TDD operations.

 New deployment scenarios